- Canary Islands

 Although the beaches in Playa Paraiso are not the best you'll find in Tenerife, you still have easy access to 3 small beaches:

 Besides enjoying your hotel's facilities and the bars and beaches in town, you can easily explore the surroundings on foot.

 A small and still undeveloped beach in Tenerife, that can be reached on foot from Playa Paraiso, although the road back might prove more difficult as you'll have to climb back to Playa Paraiso.

 If you have a car it's only a few minutes away driving.

-Another small nearby resort, that you could reach in 15 minutes by car.
+La Caleta is yet another small nearby resort, that you could reach in 15 minutes by car.

 A beautiful and wild nudist beach in Tenerife, where you have to walk along the coast following the trail leaving from El Puertito.

 It's a really gorgeous place and popular especially among naturists.
 However, compared to the beaches in the resorts it is still an undeveloped beach, one of the nice secluded beaches in Tenerife South, so you need to bring your own drinks and snacks, as it's completely undeveloped and you won't find any bars or restaurants there.

 There is no paved path between Playa Paraiso and Costa Adeje.
 The path between Playa Paraiso and La Caleta can be quite dangerous in some places, as you will need to walk along the cliff's edges.
 But you can easily walk from La Caleta to Costa Adeje if you get a taxi to La Caleta.
 Or you can get the bus or a taxi all the way to Costa Adeje from Playa Paraiso.

 Playa Paraiso in Tenerife is a more laid back resort compared to Playa de Las Americas and Costa Adeje.
 You do get some shops and restaurants and easy access to 3 small beaches and the bigger and noisier resorts and only a few minutes away by taxi.